alefore/knit/README.md

   You can also think of down as "right side" and up as "wrong side".

-* (13 Δ1) tells you that this row ends with 13 stitches.
+* (13 Δ1) tells you that you should have 13 stitches at the end of this row.
-  The delta tells you that this row grows the number of stitches by the amount given
+  The delta, if present, tells you that this row increases the number of stitches by the amount given
   (or shrinks, if negative).

 * The rest are the steps for this row.